michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 You need to configure the Azure API Management instance with an authentication policy.
 Which two policies can you use?
 <b>Certificate Authentication</b> and <b>OAuth Client Credential Grant</b>

+108. You are developing an ASP.NET Core website that can be used to manage photographs which are stored in Azure Blob Storage containers.
+     Users of the website authenticate by using their Azure Active Directory (Azure AD) credentials.
+     You implement role-based access control (RBAC) role permissions on the containers that store photographs.
+You assign users to RBAC roles.
+     You need to configure the website's Azure AD Application so that user's permissions can be used with the Azure Blob containers.
+     How should you configure the application?
+Azure Storage: <b>user_impersonation delegated</b> </br>
+Microsoft Graph: User.Read <b>delegated</b>

+109. You have an application that includes an Azure Web app and several Azure Function apps.
+Application secrets including connection strings and certificates are stored in Azure Key Vault.
+     Secrets must not be stored in the application or application runtime environment.
+Changes to Azure Active Directory (Azure AD) must be minimized.
+     You need to design the approach to loading application secrets.
+     What should you do?
+<b>Create a system assigned Managed Identity in each App Service with permission to access Key Vault.</b>

+110. You are developing a medical records document management website.
+The website is used to store scanned copies of patient intake forms.
+     If the stored intake forms are downloaded from storage by a third party, the contents of the forms must not be compromised.
+     You need to store the intake forms according to the requirements.
+     Solution:
+* Create an Azure Key Vault key named skey.
+* Encrypt the intake forms using the public key portion of skey.
+* Store the encrypted data in Azure Blob storage.
+   Does the solution meet the goal?
+YES

+111. You develop Azure solutions.
+     You must grant a virtual machine (VM) access to specific resource groups in Azure Resource Manager.
+     You need to obtain an Azure Resource Manager access token.
+     Solution: Run the Invoke-RestMethod cmdlet to make a request to the local managed identity for Azure resources endpoint.
+     Does the solution meet the goal?
+YES

+112. You develop an app that allows users to upload photos and videos to Azure storage.
+The app uses a storage REST API call to upload the media to a blob storage account named Account1.
+You have blob storage containers named Container1 and Container2.
+     Uploading of videos occurs on an irregular basis.
+     You need to copy specific blobs from Container1 to Container2 when a new video is uploaded.
+     What should you do?
+<b>Create an Event Grid topic that uses the Start-AzureStorageBlobCopy cmdlet </b>

+113. You are developing an Azure App Service REST API.
+     The API must be called by an Azure App Service web app.
+The API must retrieve and update user profile information stored in Azure Active Directory (Azure AD).
+     You need to configure the API to make the updates.
+     Which two tools should you use?
+Microsoft Graph API and Azure API Management

+114. You develop a REST API.
+You implement a user delegation SAS token to communicate with Azure Blob storage.
+     The token is compromised.
+     You need to revoke the token.
+     What are two possible ways to achieve this goal?
+Each correct answer presents a complete solution.
+     Revoke the delegation key and Delete the stored access policy.

+115. You develop and deploy an Azure Logic app that calls an Azure Function app.
+The Azure Function app includes an OpenAPI (Swagger) definition and uses an
+     Azure Blob storage account.
+All resources are secured by using Azure Active Directory (Azure AD).
+     The Azure Logic app must securely access the Azure Blob storage account.
+Azure AD resources must remain if the Azure Logic app is deleted.
+     You need to secure the Azure Logic app.
+     What should you do?
+     Create a user-assigned managed identity and assign role-based access controls.

+116. You deploy an Azure App Service web app.
+You create an app registration for the app in Azure Active Directory (Azure AD) and Twitter. the app must authenticate users and must use SSL for all communications.
+The app must use Twitter as the identity provider.
+You need to validate the Azure AD request in the app code.
+What should you validate? <b>ID token header</b>

+117. You need to register the app with an active Azure Active Directory tenant.
+* In App Registrations select New registration
+* select the Azure AD instance
+* create a new application and provide the name, account type and redirect URL

+118. You need to implement code that creates the object which is used to create indexes in the Azure Search service. you should use <b>SearchIndexClient</b> and <b>SearchServiceClient</b>